Timeless “Hollywoodland” Spoilers Ahead

 It’s not that we don’t know there’s more to people than how they appear physically, but I’m sure I speak on behalf of all of us when I say that there are certain people in Hollywood, and if we ever come across them, the immediate thought won’t be “oh wow, her mind is extraordinary”, but instead it’ll be “My God, she’s even more beautiful in person!”

-This is what Timeless does best, it shines light on the truth—human beings are flawed, we’re so layered, and so very diverse.
+This is what Timeless does best, it shines a light on the truth—human beings are flawed, we’re so layered, and so very diverse.
 And though beauty means something different to all of us, at the end of the day, it does have a universal definition where appearance is concerned.
 (A wrong definition in a myriad of ways, but still.)
 Yet, this makes Lucy that much more relatable, because c’mon now, she’s beautiful in every way—however, it’s her transparency that makes her so special.
 I don’t think I remember the last time a woman who looked like Lucy admitted to such feelings without the underlying root of addressing insecurities.

-Because that’s the thing, Lucy isn’t insecure really, not in the traditional way we’re exposed to it in media, but she’s open in the acknowledgement that she sees her nerdy being as her true essence.
+Because that’s the thing, Lucy isn’t insecure really, not in the traditional way we’re exposed to it in media, but she’s open in the acknowledgment that she sees her nerdy being as her true essence.
 It’s what she’s focused on for so long in her life, to the point where when that’s all been wiped away by her mother’s betrayal, she’s still abundantly proud of how she’s chosen to live her life.
 And that’s just it, beauty may be in the eye of the beholder, but if we could look within ourselves with pride over how we’ve chosen to go about the little things that’ve made us who we are, then perhaps that’s all we can really do.

 Perhaps, even though all women, myself included, should be used to be called beautiful because we should spread that word fiercely everywhere we go, it’s okay that it’s a little stunning to hear it, for it means that there’s so much more.
 And maybe one day, the word beautiful won’t be automatically affiliated with the physical—maybe one day, our immediate reaction to it could change because we hear it so often in different situations that it’s no longer embedded in us to draw back to starlets or gorgeous scenery.